PhyloGrok/OmicsVMconfigure/README.md

 PI: Dr. Jeffrey Robinson<br>
 UMBC Translational Life Science Technology BS program, College of Natural and Mathematical Sciences

+## Data Retrieval<br>
+1. Query string for SRA-tools data retrieval
+2.

 ## Introduction
 Halophilic archaea of the genus <em>Halobacterium</em> serve as the main genetic model system for Class Halobacteria in a general sense, significant genome data is available to gain insight into the broader levels of genomic diversity within the Class.
 The halophilic archaea are therefore key systems for astrobiology-oriented studies of microbial radiation resistance, DNA-damage repair pathways, hypersaline physiology and long-term survival, and poly-extremophilic genetic adaptation.
 The knowledge gained from these studies provide important insights for understanding the potential for life in Mars- and space-like environments.

-Our Co-PI for this project includes Dr. Linda Deveaux, who's laboratory in association with National Center for Genomic Resources (NGCR)(published, see citations), generated sample genome sequences which they provided as demonstration data for this application.
+Our Co-PI for this project includes Dr. Linda Deveaux, with National Center for Genomic Resources (NGCR)(published, see citations), generated sample genome sequences which they provided as demonstration data for this application.
 The Deveaux Lab data represents separate cultures from an artificial selection experiment in which parallel <em>Halobacterium</em> cultures were treated with high-dosage ionizing radiation over serial treatments, and the genome from each culture sequenced with PacBio.
 Dr. Deveaux's genetics experiments have identified the conserved DNA-repair gene RPA as being upregulated in response to DNA damage; these experiments can further elucidate differential mutational profiles associated with the RPA pathway.

 Collaborator Dr. Jill Mikucki is investigating extremophilc microbial communities in polar- and ice-associated hypersaline lakes.
 Her lab has collected, isolated, and genome-sequenced microbes from the Blood Falls ecosystem in Antarctica, where brine discharges from permanently ice-covered, subsurface hypersaline ponds allow access to unique, extremophilic microbial communities.
 These novel genomes are representative of the broader diversity of the halophilic archaea and bacteria, providing a context for phylogenetics applications for the demonstration dataset.